To niche or not to niche?

 When niching my own business, I took the time to work out my values.

-One of my core values is Authenticity, so I choose to work with those who want to be authentic in their business, which ties in great with Personal Branding.
+One of my core values is Authenticity, so I choose to work with those who want to be authentic in their business, so I have a big focus on Being Yourself and is also a struggle for introverts.

 Do You Need to Niche?